mathcodephil/ARMA_Levy_MLP_Classifier/README.md

 _In the configurations used_

-there is evidence to feed MLP Classifier with ACF and PACF data to estimate the orders of ARMA model.
-There is no reason to build MLP Classifier upon raw Time Series data.
+   - there is evidence to use MLP Classifier with ACF and PACF data to produce only _tentative_ estimates of the orders of ARMA model;
+   - there is no reason to build MLP Classifier upon raw Time Series data even for this kind of estimates.